AmaanMulani/MoveIt/README.md

 # MoveIt
-A simple movers website using HTML and Bootstrap.
+A simple movers website to get a hang of Bootstrap and HTML.